 Orvieto is my favorite day trip from Rome and a town I’m happy to return to over and over again.
-Located in southern Umbria, just a short drive from the Civita di Bagnoregio, Orvieto has one of most arresting cathedrals in all of Italy, along with beautiful scenery and wonderful trattorias.
+Located in southern Umbria, it’s just a short drive from the Civita di Bagnoregio.
+Orvieto has one of the most arresting cathedrals in all of Italy, along with beautiful scenery and wonderful trattorias.

 You can reach Orvieto by catching a one-hour train from Roma Termini.
-From the station of Orvieto Scalo, you hop on a funicular which takes you up into town.
+From the station of Orvieto Scalo, you hop on a funicular that takes you up into town.
 Then, you can either opt to stroll to the center or catch the local bus to drop you off near the Duomo.
-Whether you’re a solo traveler, visiting with kids or looking for a romantic getaway, Orvieto ticks all the boxes.
+Whether you’re a solo traveler, visiting with kids, or looking for a romantic getaway, Orvieto ticks all the boxes.
 Here are my favorite things to see, do and eat in town.

-Duomo di Orvieto
+Marvel at The Duomo di Orvieto

-With its impressive façade and ornate frescoes, the 14th century Duomo di Orvieto is considered one of the finest in all of Italy.
-It is decorated in the Gothic and Romanesque styles and dominates the central piazza in town – though you’ll be able to spot it from a distance even when you’re in the surrounding countryside.
-The bas-reliefs and statues on the façade represent stories from the New and Old Testament and are set below golden mosaics and a large rose window.
+With its impressive façade and ornate frescoes, the 14th-century Duomo di Orvieto is considered one of the finest in Italy.
+It is decorated in the Gothic and Romanesque styles and dominates the central piazza in town.
+But you’ll be able to spot it from a distance even when you’re in the surrounding countryside.
+The bas-reliefs and statues on the façade represent stories from the New and Old Testaments, set below golden mosaics and a large rose window.

-Etruscan Museum “Claudio Faina”
+Visit The Etruscan Museum “Claudio Faina”

-Anello della Rupe
+Walk the Anello della Rupe

-Torre del Moro
+Climb Up the Torre del Moro

-One of Orvieto’s many medieval towers, the Torre del Moro clocktower is the best place for a birds-eye-view of the city.
+Torre del Moro is one of Orvieto’s many medieval towers.
+And this clocktower is the best place for a birds-eye-view of the city.
 There are 240 steps to the top but it’s an easy climb and you’ll be rewarded for your efforts!
-The hours vary by season but if you visit in the winter months, you’re in luck — the tower closes at 4:30pm so you can time you visit to catch the sunset and see the town come aglow all around you.
+The hours vary by season but if you visit during the winter months, you’re in luck — the tower closes at 4:30 pm.
+You’ll be able to time your visit to catch the sunset and see the town come aglow all around you.

-Trattoria del Moro Aronne / Gastronomia Aronne
+Trattoria del Moro Aronne & Gastronomia Aronne